marcusoftnet/marcusoftnet.github.io/_posts/2019-01-11-trying-out-test-commit-or-revert.md

  - TDD
 ---

 I stumbled over a new concept the other day.
 As it was conceived by Kent Beck, that inspired and thought me a lot in the past, I got interesting.

+**[UPDATED]**

+I read Kents blog post a bit too fast and missed that this idea was actually proposed by [Oddmund Strømmer](https://twitter.com/jraregris).
+Very sorry that I missed that in my writeup, Oddmund.
+Thanks for correcting me, [Raquel](https://rachelcarmena.github.io/2018/11/13/test-driven-programming-workflows.html).

+**[BACK TO THE OLD TEXT]**

 When I read his [blog post](https://medium.com/@kentbeck_7670/test-commit-revert-870bbd756864) I got to this quote:

 > I hated the idea so I had to try it.